ngs-lang/ngs/doc/ngslang.1.md

 	kwargs = {"a": 10}
 	F f(a, **kw) a; f(1, **kwargs) == 1

-	# Keyword arguments for existing named attributes cause parameters not to match
+	# Keyword arguments for existing named parameters cause parameters not to match
 	kwargs = {"a": 10}
 	F f(a) a; f(1, **kwargs) == 1